This article will be updated as additional information becomes available. Please check back here regularly for updates and new FAQ.

 Q12: I have not installed any of the 2018 Security Only updates.
 If I install the latest 2018 Security Only update, am I protected from the vulnerabilities described?

 A12: No. Security Only updates are not cumulative.
-Depending on the operating system version you are running, you will need to install every Security Only update starting with January 2018 to be protected against these vulnerabilities.
-For example, if you are running Windows 7 for 32-bit Systems on an affected Intel CPU you need to install every 2018 Security Only update.
+Depending on the operating system version you are running, you must to install every Security Only update starting with January 2018 to be protected against these vulnerabilities.
+For example, if you are running Windows 7 for 32-bit Systems on an affected Intel CPU you must install every 2018 Security Only update.
 We recommend installing these Security Only updates in the order of release.

 Note: An earlier version of this FAQ incorrectly stated that the February Security Only update included the security fixes released in January.